 - Check the balance between the water and the

-chemicals dissolved in blood.
+chemicals in your blood.

-- Find out if severe
+- Find out if you have severe

-dehydration or overhydration is
+dehydration or overhydration.

-- Check to see if the
+- Check to see if your body

 - Find the cause of